OUCH Newsletter

 Subject: eBay Violation Concerning Your Ebay Account

 Bait: A phony email, allegedly sent from update@validationserver.net, stating that there is a dispute about an auction and that an eBay member, kuhawkers (84), has indicated that he already paid for item #216573321157.
-The embedded link, which invites you to submit details regarding the payment, leads to a fake website.
+The embedded link, which invites you to

 Security Tip: eBay never sends their users emails requesting personal details in this way.
 The spoofed website looks nothing like an actual eBay webpage.